-The Future Is Video Games: A Snapshot of Jobs in the Booming Industry
+The Future of Video Game Jobs: A Snapshot of Fields in the Booming Industry

 Conventional wisdom has a lot to say about video games.